 - BEST PLACE FOR NIGHTLIFE: Laganas, Tsilivi, Zakynthos Town

-- BEST QUIET VILLAGE: Limni Keri, Vassilikos Peninsula
+- BEST QUIET RESORTS: Limni Keri, Vassilikos Peninsula

 - WHERE TO STAY NEAR THE AIRPORT: Kalamaki